 Caregivers occasionally complained before any interventions that the job would become more stressful.
-Part of the training intervention was aimed at team building and work relationships among staff, so it was hoped that the strategies caregivers adopted in coping with problems would become more constructive.
+Part of the training intervention was aimed at team building and work relationships among staff, and so it was hoped that the strategies caregivers adopted in coping with problems would become more constructive.
 Therefore, a questionnaire was included on styles of coping with problems.

-• Description.
+Description.
 The Job Stress and Coping Responses or COPE Inventory (Carver, Scheier, & Weintraub, 1989) was selected.
-The scale consists of 31 items that represent approaches to solving problems, and the respondent is asked to indicate on a 4-point scale whether she does the specified coping strategy from "not at all" to "most of the time."
-The 31 items are grouped into 12 apriori subscores of 1 to 4 items including Active Coping, Planning, Suppression of Competing Activities, Restraint, Seeking Social Support for Instrumental Reasons, Seeking Social Support for Emotional Reasons, Positive Reinterpretation and Growth, Acceptance, Turning to Religion, Focus on Venting of Emotions, Denial, and Behavioral Disengagement.
-A factor analysis (Carver et al., 1989) revealed five factors: 1) Action planning, a combination of active coping and planning; 2) seeking social support for emotional reasons; 3) use of alcohol and drugs; 4) positive reinterpretation and growth; and 5) acceptance.
+The scale consists of 31 items that represent approaches to solving problems, and the respondent is asked to indicate on a 4-point scale whether she does the specified coping strategy from not at all to most of the time.
+The 31 items are grouped into 12 a priori subscores of 1-4 items including active coping, planning, suppression of competing activities, restraint, seeking social support for instrumental reasons, seeking social support for emotional reasons, positive reinterpretation and growth, acceptance, turning to religion, focus on venting of emotions, denial, and behavioral disengagement.
+A factor analysis (Carver et al., 1989) revealed five factors: (1) action planning, a combination of active coping and planning; (2) seeking social support for emotional reasons; (3) use of alcohol and drugs; (4) positive reinterpretation and growth; and (5) acceptance.

-- Procedure.
+Procedure.
 This scale was included in a large questionnaire battery that was administered to caregivers at baseline, after all interventions were implemented, and annually thereafter.
-New staff were administered the battery shortly after being hired but prior to replacement training and then approximately annually thereafter. - Previous reliability and validity.
-Evidence for the scale's convergent and discriminate validity and the reliability of its subscales has been presented by Carver (Carver et al., 1989; Carver, Pozo, Harris, Noriega, Scheier, Robinson, Ketcham, Moffat, & Clark, 1993; Carver & Scheier, 1994).
-This scale has been used in a variety of circumstances involving employees coping with organizational changes (e.g., coping strategies and distress; Begley, 1998) or personal stressful transitions (Carver et al., 1993; Carver & Scheier, 1994).
+New staff were administered the battery shortly after being hired but prior to replacement training and then approximately annually thereafter.

+Previous reliability and validity.
+Evidence for the scale's convergent and discriminate validity and the reliability of its subscales has been presented by Carver (Carver & Scheier, 1994; Carver et al., 1989, 1993).
+This scale has been used in a variety of circumstances involving employees coping with organizational changes (e.g., coping strategies and distress; Begley, 1998) or personal stressful transitions (Carver & Scheier, 1994; Carver et al., 1993).

-Working in the Baby Home
+Working in the BH

-Prior to interventions, some caregivers felt there was too much work and limited positive support from co-workers or supervisors (Muhamedrahimov, 1999).
-It was expected that the interventions, which emphasized team work and positive relationships with children and fellow staff, would improve the caregivers' attitudes towards their jobs and reduce the number of perceived problems.
+Before interventions, some caregivers felt there was too much work and limited positive support from coworkers or supervisors (Muhamedrahimov, 1999).
+It was expected that the interventions, which emphasized teamwork and positive relationships with children and fellow staff, would improve the caregivers' attitudes toward their jobs and reduce the number of perceived problems.

-• Description.
-A 26-item scale originally created by Dewe (1988), modified by Thomas Begley (personal communication, September 21, 1999), and recast and named Working in the Baby Home was used, which assessed on a 5-point scale how often or big a problem various aspects of the job posed for the respondent.
-The items are classified into 5 apriori subscales of 2 to 5 items (Inflexibility/Rigid, Work Overload, Difficulty Working with Co-Workers, Difficulties Working with Supervisors and Administration, Difficulties Working with Children with Severe Disabilities and Diseases) plus a Total Problem Score over all five subscales.
+Description.
+A 26-item scale originally created by Dewe (1988), modified by T. Begley (personal communication, September 21, 1999), and recast and named Working in the BH was used, which assessed on a 5-point scale how often or big a problem various aspects of the job posed for the respondent.
+The items are classified into five a priori subscales of 2-5 items (inflexibility/rigid, work overload, difficulty working with coworkers, difficulties working with supervisors and administration, difficulties working with children with severe disabilities and diseases) plus a total problem score over all five subscales.

-• Procedure.
+Procedure.
 This scale was included in the caregiver battery described above.
 Because it was related specifically to the work environment of the BH, it was not included in the intake battery for new employees but was included thereafter.